 Personally, I’m a huge sucker for posts like this.
 The more detailed and obscure, the better.
 This type of resource is particularly useful when the scope of your topic goes back further than the inception of the World Wide Web.
 A post on the ‘history of snap-button Western shirts’ might get more clicks than the ‘history of Snapchat’...but I’m probably wrong about that.

 No, I’m serious.
 People evidently still want to know which Game of Thrones character they are.
 From a ‘super-scientific’ series of four questions.
 Or whatever.

 What if your preferred subject matter has already been comprehensively covered, time and time again?
 Be more specific.
 Narrow it down.
 Zone in on one aspect and aim for being the end-all authority on that particular angle.

 Every piece of content has a definite lifespan, even those we label as perennial classics.
 Whether your goal is to inform or to entertain – regardless of chosen topic – keep in mind that your audience can vary between timeworn experts and absolute beginners.
 Speak to both.

 The functioning internet, as we know it, is barely old enough to order a green beer at the bar.
 To be fair, I’m not talking NASA networks of the 1960’s or any of that into account.
 So when we speak of an ‘evergreen website’ it must be taken with a grain of salt.
 Determining a website’s credibility should require more common sense, and slightly less search engine metrics (DA/PA/PR/etc).

 That being said, certain domains and websites are inherently more reliable and authoritative than others.
 These are the types of places you want to get cozy with.

 - College and university resources.

-If you have a resource that provides scholastic value, whether it’s a comprehensive list of various engineering degree programs or a $5000 scholarship for veterinary students, housing it on higher education site is good for everyone involved.
+If you have a resource that provides scholastic value, whether it’s a comprehensive list of various engineering degree programs or a 5000-dollar scholarship for veterinary students, housing it on higher education site is good for everyone involved.